SethCram/book-club/README.md

     ```
     1. Ask for certificates for both subdomains `1, 2`
     2. If a error is encountered that talks about "too many certificates already issued for [domain_name]", wait until the specified date and rerun this step's command or setup an `at` job to automate the certificate issuance
+25. Change the file storage url from using HTTP to using HTTPS
+    ```sh
+    vi api/.env
+    ```
-25. Navigate to the secured domain name using a browser (e.g. https://[domain_name]) and the frontend should be visible or use curl to verify `curl https://[domain_name]`
+26. Navigate to the secured domain name using a browser (e.g. https://[domain_name]) and the frontend should be visible or use curl to verify `curl https://[domain_name]`
-26. Lastly, ensure that automatic certificate renewal should go properly
+27. Lastly, ensure that automatic certificate renewal should go properly
     ```sh
     sudo certbot renew --dry-run
     ```